tekknolagi/isdt/lecture-notes/3-bld.md

 run a script, you tell the shell exactly what commands to run and in what order.
 But when you run a build, you tell the build system only what results you want and let it decide what commands are needed to produce those results.
-This may seem like a matter of semantics (and to some degree it is--a complex enough shell script could in theory do exactly what a build system does), but it has a huge real-world effect on how efficiently you can work.
+This may seem like a matter of semantics (and to some degree it is---a complex enough shell script could in theory do exactly what a build system does), but it has a huge real-world effect on how efficiently you can work.